harness/developer-hub/release-notes/platform.md

 - Harness has updated our account data deletion period from 90 days to 60 days.
 (PL-41444)

-- Harness updated the delegate metrics count names to include the suffix `_total`.
+- It is now mandatory to add a suffix to count type metrics in the latest version of Prometheus, otherwise delegate metrics will not be recorded.
+Harness updated the delegate metrics count names to include the suffix `_total`.
 (PL-42354, ZD-52167)

    The following delegate metrics names are updated.